Interactive Tutorials: Learn Higher-Kinded-J by Building

 }

-Your job is to replace answerRequired() with working code.
-The test will fail with a clear error message until you get it right.
+We replace answerRequired() with working code.
+The test fails with a clear error message until we get it right.

 The Learning Loop

-2. Write your solution in place of answerRequired()
+2. Write our solution in place of answerRequired()

 3. Run the test (Ctrl+Shift+F10 in IntelliJ, Cmd+Shift+T in Eclipse)